RAConquista/XBOX360/DOCS/Content/Xbox Classic/README.md

 <br>
 <li>You must have played the game on your console first for these installers to work.</li>
 <br>
-<li><p align="justify">To use any of the installers simply unzip them, then copy the installer folder to your Xbox hard drive and run default.xbe within the folder using your favorite file manager.
-(You can optionally move this folder to any Games, Application or Emulator folder on your Xbox hard drive and run the program from the dashboard of your choice.)</p></li>
+<p align="justify"><li>To use any of the installers simply unzip them, then copy the installer folder to your Xbox hard drive and run default.xbe within the folder using your favorite file manager.
+(You can optionally move this folder to any Games, Application or Emulator folder on your Xbox hard drive and run the program from the dashboard of your choice.)</li></p>
 <li>Follow the prompts in the menu to install the content and game updates.</li>
 <br>
 <p>If you are having issues running this installer, try using a different dashboard, or build the contents of the folder into    an xISO and run it from a burned disc.